Library: Policy

 (d) The companion may receive a combination of hourly or daily respite per POC year equal to seven-hundred and twenty (720) hours.

-(1) May be approved by the DDS director or designee when providing ACS with additional support represents the most cost-effective placement for the member when there is an ongoing pattern of not:
+(1) May be approved by the DDS director or designee when providing ACS with additional support represents the most cost-effective placement for the member when there is an ongoing pattern of the member not:

 (A) Sleeping at night; or

-(2) May be approved when a time-limited situation exists in which the companion provider is unable to provide ACS, and the provision of HTS will maintain the placement or provide needed stability for the member, and must be reduced when the situation changes;
+(2) May be approved when a time-limited situation exists in which the companion provider is unable to provide ACS, and the provision of HTS maintains the placement or provides needed stability for the member, and must be reduced when the situation changes;

 (3) Must be reviewed annually or more frequently as needed, which includes a change in agencies or individual companion providers; and

-(4) Must be documented by the Team and the Team must continue efforts to resolve the need for HTS.
+(4) Must be documented by the Personal Support Team (Team) and the Team must continue efforts to resolve the need for HTS.

 (f) The contractor model does not include funding for the provider agency for the provision of benefits to the companion.